 Looking west from the Alaska Highway between Beaver Creek and the Alaska border

-When I was young, we used to visit a fellow named Johnny Hoffman.
+When I was young, we visited a fellow named Johnny Hoffman.
 His cabin was about 15 miles north of our place along the Alaska Highway.
 I always thought his cabin was a magical place as it had no power and no running water.
-He used kerosene lanterns and hauled his water by the bucket from the creek that ran nearby.
-His one-room cabin was always cozy, even in the middle of winter.
+He used kerosene lanterns and hauled his water by the bucket from the nearby creek.
+His cabin was cozy, even in the middle of winter.
+During one visit he let me try on his animal skin parka (don't remember what kind of animal) - wow, that coat was heavy!

 After Mr. Hoffman died, another friend assumed ownership of his property.
-In recent years, a creek flooded and undermined the cabin, which now sits on blocks.
+In recent years, the creek flooded and undermined the cabin, which now sits on blocks.

 Johnny Hoffman cabin, just off the Alaska Highway near the Alaska border